-Setting up a wireless network with Sophos has always been a very convenient thing!
-Thanks to centralized management, wireless networks were quickly created and new access points set up in no time at all.
-To take advantage of Sophos’s wireless capabilities, you had 4 options so far:
+Setting up a wireless network with Sophos has always been a very convenient thing to do!
+Thanks to centralized management, wireless networks were quickly created and new access points were set up in no time.
+To be able to use Sophos’s wireless features, you previously had the following 4 options:

-- Sophos UTM operating system with its own hardware or virtualized + wireless protection + Sophos Access Point
+- Sophos UTM operating system with own hardware or virtualized + Wireless Protection + Sophos Access Point

-- Sophos Firewall OS with your own hardware or virtualized + Sophos Access Point
+- Sophos Firewall OS with own hardware or virtualized + Sophos Access Point

 What features does Sophos Wireless offer?

-“Sophos Wireless” is currently a very new product (summer 2016 v1.0).
-However, as described in the introduction, “Sophos Wireless” is the “Wireless Protection” for Sophos Central.
-So you can use it to manage your Sophos access points, configure them, install firmware updates and much more.
+“Sophos Wireless” is currently still a very new product (Summer 2016 v1.0).
+However, as described in the introduction, “Sophos Wireless” is, so to speak, the “wireless protection” for Sophos Central.
+You can use it to manage and configure your Sophos access points, install firmware updates and much more.

 - time-based SSIDs